aimalrehman92/ocr_doc_analysis/README.md

     - pip install --trusted-host=pypi.org --trusted-host=files.pythonhosted.org pytesseract
 \
 &nbsp;
+- Activate the environment by typing in the terminal:
+    - Scripts\Activate
+\
+&nbsp;

-- Now run the Flask app on your local (Server: http://127.0.0.1:5000) by running this command on terminal:
+- Now run the Flask app on terminal by running any of the two, as desired:
     - flask --app f1_plagiarism_calc.py run OR
     - flask --app flask_class_plag_calc.py run --host=0.0.0.0 --port=5000
 \   The first command is for the latest version of application and future versions to come
     The second command is for the pilot demo of the plagiarism calculation application &nbsp;
 - Remember that plagiarism report can be viewed at http://127.0.0.1:5000/plagiarism_calculation/

 ## Brief description about the functionality